-2. The applicant shall pay the relevant government fees.
+2. The applicant shall pay relevant government fees.

 3. The application shall include all necessary data and documents and shall conform to the applicable laws.

 At Juslaws & Consult, we have extensive experience and expertise to facilitate and assist you in setting up a company in Thailand.
 We can also offer you the best business solutions for your company registration in Thailand.
-Our firm is amongst the highest-ranking in the Thai legal directories for our work in company registration and business setup.
+Our firm is amongst the highest-ranking in Thai legal directories with regard to our work in company registration and business setup.
 You can trust us to get it done right.
-This type of company registration is very popular with both foreigners and local Thais for the reasons mentioned above.
-The Corporate lawyers at Juslaws & Consult can guide you through your Thai Limited Company setup, including all the complexities, and ensure that you comply with the various reporting requirements.
-Thus making your company setup fast and worry-free.
+This type of company registration is very popular with both foreigners and Thai nationals for the reasons mentioned above.
+Corporate lawyers at Juslaws & Consult can guide you through your Thai Limited Company setup, including all the complexities, and ensure that you comply with the various reporting requirements, thus making your company setup fast and worry-free.
 Contact us for more information.